How Can I Increase GLP-1 Naturally in Menopause?

 And if you’re unsure about taking these medications, or you’d simply prefer a more natural approach, there’s good news.
 Your body already has the ability to produce GLP-1.

-Now that you understand what GLP-1 does and why it matters, let’s look at how you can increase GLP-1 naturally in menopause with simple, research-backed strategies.
+Now that you understand what GLP-1 does and why it matters, let’s look at how you can increase GLP-1 naturally in menopause with some research-backed strategies.

-The goal isn’t to force or override your biology, but to work with it and support the systems that are already there.
+The goal is to work with your body and support the systems that already exist.

 Research shows that how you eat matters just as much as what you eat.

 In one study, participants who chewed their food 40 times had significantly higher GLP-1 levels compared to those who chewed only 15 times.
-Another study compared shredded cabbage to pureed cabbage, and the group eating the shredded version (which required more chewing) had higher GLP-1 levels.
+In another study, participants either ate shredded cabbage or pureed cabbage, and the group eating the shredded version (which required more chewing) had higher GLP-1 levels.
 Both of these studies were carried out in men, but the way chewing influences gut hormones like GLP-1 works similarly across humans, so we can still take valuable insights from them.

 Even timing plays a role.
-In a study where participants ate ice cream over 5 minutes versus 30 minutes, the slower group had a stronger GLP-1 response and felt more satisfied.
+In a study where participants ate ice cream over 5 minutes versus 30 minutes, the slower group had a stronger GLP-1 response and felt more satisfied, even though they ate the same amount.

 Why this works: GLP-1 is released as food moves through your digestive system.
 Eating slowly gives your body time to send fullness signals to your brain.
 When you rush, you override those signals, and often eat more than your body actually needs.